root3nl/SupportApp/README.md

 * When Jamf Connect is used as password type, clicking "Change Now" does not allow the user to open the Jamf Connect change password window, but instead triggers an alert.
 Jamf Connect does not support a URL Scheme for opening the Change Password window.
 Please upvote this feature request: https://ideas.jamf.com/ideas/JN-I-16087

 ## Changelog

+**Version 2.6**
+* **Scripts with elevated privileged**: There is now built-in support for executing scripts with elevated privileges.
+A new Privileged Helper Tool is now part of the Support App and no longer requires the separate SupportHelper package.
+A Privileged Helper Tool is integrated, more secure and easier to configure.
+  * The Privileged Helper Tool is automatically installed and enabled when the PKG installer is used
+  * The key value DistributedNotification for keys like FirstRowTypeLeft is now deprecated and replaced with PrivilegedScript
+* **Root3 App Catalog integration**: A new Info Item App Catalog is added to integrate with Root3's App Catalog solution for automated patch management for third party macOS applications.
+It provides unique features such as a daily update schedule, updating both managed and unmanaged apps and a user facing app to quickly install new applications.
+As some app updates require user interaction, users may defer an update and want to update at a more convenient time.
+The Support App periodically checks for available app updates and allows the user to update apps whenever they prefer in an accessible way.
+To enable this integration, set the key AppCatalog for one of the Info Items and it requires a valid subscription or trial.
+* **DDM update information**: If an update declaration is sent using Declarative Device Management (macOS 14 and higher), the available update will show the enforcement date and time for the update in the macOS version Info Item.
+If present in the declaration, the DetailsURL will also show a button "Details" and opens the DetailsURL link.
+* **Restart from app**: The Last Reboot Info Item now allows to immediately perform a graceful restart as requested in the text.
+The user no longer needs to leave the app and restart via the Apple-logo in the menu bar.
+* **New standardized UI**: Certain Info Items now have a standard UI such as for macOS updates, uptime and the new App Catalog integration.
+The previously used popover is replaced with a window filling UI and back button
+* macOS 12 is now the minimum supported macOS version
+* Several bug fixes and improvements

 **Version 2.4**
 * Support App Extensions: introducing a new way to make your own custom info items and provide relevant information to your end users and create actions.
 Extensions can show anything you want and can be populated using scripts or commands, for example using your MDM solution.
 There is support for two Extensions to use in the info item rows.